rwth-acis/Virtual-Agents-Framework/Documentation/manual/adaptive-gaze.md

 	The layer can be changed in the top right corner of the inspector.
   - (optional) A collider that makes sense for the Target, if no target is added a standard collider will be added, see `ExampleOfAutoCollider` in the sample scene.

+## Starting and stopping adaptive gazing
+<xref:i5.VirtualAgents.AdaptiveGaze.Activate> and <xref:i5.VirtualAgents.AdaptiveGaze.Deactivate> can be used to start and stop the adaptive gazing directly on the <xref:i5.VirtualAgents.AdaptiveGaze> component.

+The following shortcuts that are part of the task actions are also available:
+- <xref:i5.VirtualAgents.ScheduleBasedExecution.TaskActions.StartAdaptiveGazeAsTask*>: Schedule a task that starts adaptive gazing for the specified time and then deactivates it
+- <xref:i5.VirtualAgents.ScheduleBasedExecution.TaskActions.StartAdaptiveGaze*>: Start adaptive gazing without a task indefinitely, also adds a <xref:i5.VirtualAgents.AdaptiveGaze> component if the agent doesn't have one automatically
+- <xref:i5.VirtualAgents.ScheduleBasedExecution.TaskActions.StopAdaptiveGaze*>: Stops the adaptive gazing directly

+Starting the adaptive gaze as a task can be useful as it e.g. allows for the task to be scheduled or wait for a different task to finish using the <xref:i5.VirtualAgents.AgentTasks.AgentBaseTask.WaitFor*> function, see example scene.

 ## Options - <xref:i5.VirtualAgents.AdaptiveGaze>
 The <xref:i5.VirtualAgents.AdaptiveGaze> component has several options that can be modified to fit the agents purpose or personality:
 - `detectionRadius` defines how big the detection cube in which items can be seen in front of the agent is.